AvneeshSarwate/SkipStep/readme.txt

 basic multilooping kind of working-
 	backend not changed to handle multiple instruments/midi channels
 	FIXED: indexing problems between pages

+______________________
+multi loop backend updated: working over different midi channels

+problems:
+	piano mode still doesn't work. current hack of phrase.play() w/ lists leads to stall in backend at line 304 (no nums events coming in for "skipped" objects in list) things are a bit sketchy with midi playing (too many messages and things getting dropped?)

+future steps ideas:
+	add some "continuousness" controls/features:
+		PITCH BEND SLIDER USING XY TOUCHPAD
+		rhythmic jitter idea
+		microtonal stuff
+	independent metronomes for each channel? time control features (making grids work at preset fractional speeds of each other) have a single "master control" page for inter-page settings/control

 for multi instrument looping:
 	create a gridState class that holds all data for a grid/state